Seneca-CDOT/simengine/docs/Anvil Model.md

 | 9       | an-striker01 | server     |                                                      |                |
 | 10      | an-striker02 | server     |                                                      |                |

-4 VMs will be running so the host machine should preferably have more than 4 cores.
+4 VMs will be running so the host machine should preferably have more than 4 cores (ideally, `500GB` available disk space, `8` CPU cores and `32GB` memory).

 ## Network Configuration